 Madison Area Technical College campuses in Fort Atkinson, Portage, Reedsburg and Watertown will host open house events in August.
 Individuals can learn about programs of study, career options, campus services, facilities and how to apply by attending an open house.

 The events will include hands-on activities and demonstrations such as fingerprinting, office technology, steno writing, patient simulation, drone operation and K9 demonstration.
-Attendees will have a passport to be marked at each open house area and activity.
-Anyone who completes a passport will be eligible to win a $400 scholarship.
+Attendees an enter to win a $400 scholarship.
 Faculty and staff members will be available to answer questions, give tours and help with filling out the online application.